-HTML offers various ways for search engines and web browsers to better understand data on a web page.
-One such way is by using nofollow, noreferrer and noopener in the link tags.
+HTML has various ways for search engines and web browsers to understand data.
+Here we show how to use nofollow, noreferrer and noopener as rel attribute values.

 rel attribute would be: